-The Yomiuri newspaper said Japan's Defense Ministry already has access to communications satellites in geostationary orbit, but using Starlink technology operated by SpaceX would add a satellite constellation in low Earth orbit.
+The Yomiuri newspaper reported that Japan's Ministry of Defense already has access to geostationary communication satellites, but the use of SpaceX-operated Starlink technology would add another constellation of satellites to low Earth orbit.

-A SpaceX Falcon 9 rocket lifts off carrying 53 Starlink internet satellites, from the Kennedy Space Center in Cape Canaveral, US on May 18, 2022.
+A SpaceX Falcon 9 rocket lifts off carrying 53 Starlink internet satellites from the Kennedy Space Center in Cape Canaveral, USA, on May 18, 2022.
 Photo: REUTERS

-Countries around the world are looking to build resilience against the threat of communications jamming or satellite attacks in the event of conflict.
+Countries around the world are seeking to build resilience against the threat of communications jamming or satellite attacks in the event of conflict.

-The newspaper said the Japan Self-Defense Forces have been testing Starlink since March, with the system deployed at about 10 locations and during training.
+The newspaper reported that the Japan Self-Defense Forces have been testing Starlink since March, with the system deployed at approximately 10 locations and used in training exercises.

-Starlink technology is being deployed on the battlefield in Ukraine, and Russia is trying to block its use in the region.
-Musk said in October that SpaceX could not afford to fund Starlink's use in Ukraine indefinitely.
+Starlink technology is being deployed in Ukraine on the battlefield, and Russia is trying to prevent its use in the region.
+Musk stated in October that SpaceX could not afford to finance the use of Starlink in Ukraine indefinitely.

-The US Department of Defense said this month it had signed a contract to provide Starlink services there.
+The U.S. Department of Defense announced this month that it has signed a contract to provide Starlink services there.

 Mai Anh (according to Reuters)